 As pointed out at the start of this article, the 3 organizations tasked with bringing the plan to life; U.S. Air Force, Lockheed, and the CIA prevented ANY leaks about the plane.
 The CIA monitored all people involved, including their families 24/7.
+Even new aspects of Computer numerical control machining used in it’s manufacture were kept secret.
 The plane was eventually unveiled in 1964 by President Johnson.

 2. Made from Titanium